jon49/MealPlanner/README.md

 ## TODO

+- [ ] Add Recipe form needs type of recipe, like dinner, etc.
 - [ ] Service worker
 - [ ] Use service worker to sync to S3 with the AWS Lambda function
 - [ ] Use Netlify's user/password to start working on this.